 Tell me about your photos

 I get a lot of questions regarding photography.
 First, let me just say that I am very flattered.
 I have no training in photography.
 Like many other bloggers, I am learning through lots of practice and I still have a long way to go!

 Up until February of 2012, I was shooting with a little Canon point and shoot camera.
-I am now currently using a Canon Rebel T2i.
-This is my favorite use lens.
-I am saving up to buy a macro lens next!
+I then upgraded to a Canon Rebel T2i.
+I am currently shooting with a Canon 60D.
 I always shoot in manual mode.
 Always.
 I like to have full control of my photos.
-As of March 2013, I often borrow/steal my husband’s Canon 60D.

 Aside from having a good camera, having good light is extremely important if you want to take good photographs.
 I shoot on a small table set up next to a window.
 I always try to shoot when I can get the best natural light.
 Nothing beats natural light.
 Depending on your home and the window you may choose to shoot near, the time you get the best natural light will obviously vary.
 For me, the best time is the early afternoon, so I often try to make a lot of my recipes and take photos on the weekends when I am not at work.